-The Alaskan Way Viaduct & Seawall Replacement Program (AWVSRP) is located in an urban area within the City of Seattle in King County.
-The program limits extend along SR 99 from north of the S. Spokane Street Bridge (Milepost [MP] 29.29) to Mercer Street vicinity (MP 32.78) and underneath First Ave in downtown Seattle.
+- 6 The Alaskan Way Viaduct & Seawall Replacement Program (AWVSRP) is located in an urban area - 7 within the City of Seattle in King County.
+The program limits extend along SR 99 from north of the - 8 S. Spokane Street Bridge (Milepost [MP] 29.29) to Mercer Street vicinity (MP 32.78) and underneath - 9 First Ave in downtown Seattle. - 10 SR 99 is functionally classified as an Urban Principal Arterial Highway by Washington State Dept. of - 11 Transportation (WSDOT) and is currently classified as an M1 Managed Access Highway from S. - 12 Spokane St (MP 28.61) to Thomas St (MP 32.58).
+Speed limits are posted between 40-50mph. - Jt is also a designated National Highway System (NHS) route and a Highway of Statewide - 14 Significance, per WSDOT classification.
+The project corridor has a WSDOT freight tonnage - 15 designation of T-1 (more than 10 million tons per year), and the City of Seattle classifies it as a - 16 Major Truck Street. - 17 The AWVSRP is partially funded through a combination of state funds from the 2003 Nickel - Funding Package and the 2005 Transportation Partnership Account (TPA) Package.
+It has also - 19 received funding from the U.S. Federal Highway Administration (FHWA) and the City of Seattle. - 20 On March 14, 2007, the Project Team was directed by WSDOT to advance portions of the project - 21 that would contribute to improving safety and mobility, and have fundamental consensus among the - 22 project partners.
+One of the six Moving Forward: Early Safety and Mobility Projects (ESMP) is the - 23 South Holgate Street to South King Street Viaduct Replacement Project (H2K).
+This project has - 24 been divided into three stages and each stage will be released as a separate construction contract. - 25 Stage one involves relocating existing utilities; stage 2 involves reconstructing SR 99 from S. Holgate - 26 to King St; and stage 3 involves demolishing the existing viaduct and roadside restoration. - In January 2009, the Governor, King County, and the City of Seattle agreed to recommend replacing - 28 the existing Viaduct through downtown Seattle with a 55' diameter single bore tunnel that will - 29 include stacked roadways consisting of two northbound lanes with left and right shoulders, above - 30 two southbound lanes with left and right shoulders.
+The south portal to the tunnel will start at Royal - 31 Brougham Way S. (MP 30.32) and travel north under First Ave until reaching Mercer St (MP 32.78) - where the north portal will emerge and connect to the existing SR 99 route near Ward St. (MP - 33 33.08).
+There will be fully directional interchanges at the north and south portals (currently in the - design phase) that will provide access to the city's Central Business District (CBD).
+Once the tunnel - has been opened to traffic, and the existing Viaduct and detours are removed, the Citv of Seattle will - construct new surface streets and urban design features along the waterfront.

-SR 99 is functionally classified as an Urban Principal Arterial Highway by Washington State Dept. of Transportation (WSDOT) and is currently classified as an M1 Managed Access Highway from S. Spokane St (MP 28.61) to Thomas St (MP 32.58).
-Speed limits are posted between 40-50mph.
+Deleted:

-It is also a designated National Highway System (NHS) route and a Highway of Statewide Significance, per WSDOT classification.
-The project corridor has a WSDOT freight tonnage designation of T-1 (more than 10 million tons per year), and the City of Seattle classifies it as a Major Truck Street.
+Deleted: and

-The AWVSRP is partially funded through a combination of state funds from the 2003 Nickel Funding Package and the 2005 Transportation Partnership Account (TPA) Package.
-It has also received funding from the U.S. Federal Highway Administration (FHWA) and the City of Seattle.
+Deleted: and

-On March 14, 2007, the Project Team was directed by WSDOT to advance portions of the project that would contribute to improving safety and mobility, and have fundamental consensus among the project partners.
-One of the six Moving Forward: Early Safety and Mobility Projects (ESMP) is the South Holgate Street to South King Street Viaduct Replacement Project (H2K).
-This project has been divided into three stages and each stage will be released as a separate construction contract.
-Stage one involves relocating existing utilities; stage 2 involves reconstructing SR 99 from S. Holgate to King St; and stage 3 involves demolishing the existing viaduct and roadside restoration.
+Deleted: At the north and south portals will

-In January 2009, the Governor, King County, and the City of Seattle agreed to recommend replacing the existing Viaduct through downtown Seattle with a 55' diameter single bore tunnel that will include stacked roadways consisting of two northbound lanes and shoulders above two southbound lanes and shoulders.
-The south portal to the tunnel will start at Royal Brougham Way S. (MP 30.32) and travel north under First Ave until reaching Mercer St (MP 32.78) where the north portal will emerge and connect to the existing SR 99 route near Ward St. (MP 33.08).
-At the north and south portals will be fully directional interchanges (currently in the design phase) that will increase access to the city's Central Business District (CBD).
-Once the tunnel has been opened to traffic, and the existing Viaduct and detours are removed, the city of Seattle will construct new surface streets and urban design features on the waterfront.
+Deleted: increase

-Comment [W1]: May need some rewording-stage 3 will not remove the viaduct anymore if a stage 3 still is being planned.
+Deleted: city